Oh-yk/CS470_EmotionDetection/README.md

-                --saliency_map               Returns saliency map for 10 test images --channel50                  If the pretrained model's channel number is 50, set True --stn                        If the pretrained model ignored stn process, set False --regulizer                  If the pretrained model used regulization, set True --jaffeset                   If you are using the jaffe dataset, set True
+                --saliency_map               Returns saliency map for 10 test images --channel50                  If the pretrained model's channel number is 50, set True --stn                        If the pretrained model ignored stn process, set False --regularizer                If the pretrained model used regulization, set True --jaffeset                   If you are using the jaffe dataset, set True

                 ## Run the following code: